jay-johnson/antinex-utils/docs/source/make_predictions.rst

 #.
 Cross Validating Models
 #.
 Merging Predictions with Original Records

-It looks like this fails to build on readthedocs.
-Here is the file on GitHub in case the ``automodule`` failed:
+Here is the file on GitHub in case the ``automodule`` failed to process:

 `make_predictions.py`_